-I am a Ph.D. candidate in Political Science at the University of Pittsburgh and a visiting researcher at the German Institute of Global and Area Studies.
+I am a Ph.D. candidate in Political Science at the University of Pittsburgh.
 My research interests include political institutions, party competition, representation, and political behavior.

 In my dissertation, entitled “Challenging Corruption: Electoral Accountability for Corruption in Latin America”, I investigate the sources of political accountability for corruption and the institutional and contextual factors that influence voter responses to political elite's exposed corruption.
 A paper based on this dissertation won the best poster award at the 2018 Latin American Political Methodology Conference.
 In my research, I use a mixed-methods approach, incorporating original experimental and text data with survey and qualitative data.

 Department of Political Science